petertdelia/petertdelia.github.io/index.md

 ## About Me

-Hello, I'm Peter.
-I am a curious-minded software engineer who enjoys collaboration and problem solving.
-I recently built Dendro, an open source system monitoring framework built using AWS services, and intended to be used by small, distributed applications.
-I have years of full stack experience, with React and Redux on the front end, ExpressJS and Node on the back end, and PostgreSQL and MongoDB on the database level.
-Take a look below to see what I've been working on recently!
+Hello 👋 I'm Pete!
+I am an enthusiastically product-minded software engineer with years of experience in production systems for high-growth SaaS startups.
+I love working as part of high-achieving teams focused on building world-class products.
+I also built Dendro (getdendro.com), an open source observability framework built using AWS services, and intended to be used by small, distributed applications.
+My non-traditional background includes a Ph.D. in music history and a career as a concertizing classical pianist and teacher.
 <br>
 <br>